About

 “The Suzuki Method of Actor Training was developed by Tadashi Suzuki, Artistic Director of the Suzuki Company of Toga (SCOT).
 This technique has gained a broad following in professional theatre circles including the Royal Shakespeare Company, among many.
 The Suzuki Method develops the actor’s inner physical sensibilities, and builds the will, stamina and concentration.
 The workshop activities include a series of exercises focussing on the use of the feet in relation to one’s centre.
 These exercises are designed to throw the body off centre while maintaining a consistent level of energy and not swaying the upper body.
 The training involves precise physical discipline to bring a heightened awareness and emotional and physical commitment to each moment on stage.
 The Suzuki Method is designed to gain expressive perspective and abilities, and to explore the power of the human body in the theatrical context.”
 The Japan Society

-WHAT IS INTEGRATED ACTOR TRAINING?
+WHAT IS SUZUKI-BASED INTEGRATED ACTOR TRAINING?

 In October 2016 Emma hosted and co-taught a masterclass here in Melbourne with renowned Japanese performer and former Suzuki company principal actor, Okubo Noriaki.
 Together they outlined the basic performative principles for this adapted methodology.